 Mr. Goldberg is co-head of Davis Polk's global Mergers and Acquisitions Group.
 He advises companies around the globe on their most significant public or private mergers and acquisitions transactions and board level matters.
-His practice also encompasses a full spectrum of corporate, strategic, defensive and crisis assignments ranging from advising on activist situations or unsolicited bids, special committee assignments or board investigations or governance advice, to spinoffs, private equity investments and representing consortia in FinTech and other sectors.
+His practice also encompasses a full spectrum of corporate, strategic, defensive and crisis assignments ranging from advising on activist situations or unsolicited bids, special committee assignments or board investigations or governance advice, to spinoffs, joint ventures, carve-outs and private equity investments.

-Mr. Goldberg’s client representations include AgroAmerica, Amdocs, Citigroup, ExxonMobil, Heineken, IHS Markit, Morgan Stanley, Syngenta AG and the Williams Companies.
+Mr. Goldberg’s client representations include Alliance Data, Amdocs, Citigroup, Delta Air, ExxonMobil, Heineken, IHS Markit, Morgan Stanley, Ocado PLC, Pandora AG, Spirit Air, Syngenta AG and Williams Companies.

-Williams on its $10.5 billion acquisition of all of the outstanding public common units of Williams Partners L.P. and $1.125 billion combined sale of assets and equity comprising Williams Partners L.P.’s Four Corners Area business in New Mexico and Colorado to Harvest Midstream Company
+Williams on its $10.5 billion acquisition of all of the outstanding public common units of Williams Partners L.P.; buyout of Caiman Energy II; and $1.125 billion combined sale of assets and equity comprising Williams Partners L.P.’s Four Corners Area business in New Mexico and Colorado to Harvest Midstream Company